JackDanger/http101/DAY1.md

 retrieve these files.

-In order for the server to be of any use it needs to make itself available to clients.
+In order for the server to be of any use it needs to make itself available to clients somehow even before any client attempts to make a reqeust.
 An HTTP server does this by "listening" on a specific port of a computer (typically port 80 for unsecured pages, port 443 for HTTPS) and waiting for a client to connect and make a request.

+A super long time ago (long before HTTP) the way this worked was there would be a computer configured such that any electrical signals on a port (literally a plug in the side of the computer) would be sent as inputs to some program or function.
+This is a server.
+The only difference between that archaic model and what we have today is that the port is more of a metaphor and your computer's network card can let you pick thousands of arbitrary port numbers to listen on and clients can pick which one they connect to.

 In this lesson we'll explore how any Unix-like OS (Linux, Mac, BSD, etc.) allows programs to act as HTTP servers and clients.